SUPPLY OF MONEY AND FACTORS AFFECTING ITS DISTRIBUTION,

 The money supply is a critical factor in macroeconomic analysis and monetary policy.

 Central banks use various tools to influence the money supply to achieve specific economic goals, such as controlling inflation, promoting economic growth, and maintaining financial stability.

 By regulating the money supply, central banks can influence interest rates, inflation rates, and overall economic activity within an economy.

 The supply of money involves the currency in the form of banknotes and coins circulating outside the banking system as well as the bank deposits in current accounts, which can be withdrawn by cheque (i.e. bank money

 forms of money

-there are about three forms of money as thought us during my school days but today there are various forms in which money can be seen in circulation and we were also taught trade by barter. for the records, money can be found in form of bank notes, coins and commodities.
+there are about three forms of money as taught us during my school days but today there are various forms in which money can be seen in circulation and we were also taught the trade by barter. for the records, money can be found in the form of bank notes, coins and commodities.

-There are different types of money in the world economy, these forms are as follows: Fiat, commodity, representative, fiduciary, and commercial bank money as known as bank notes
+There are different types of money in the world economy, these forms are as follows: Fiat, commodity, representative, fiduciary, and commercial bank money as known as banknotes

 Electronic money (e-money) is broadly defined as an electronic store of monetary value on a technical device that may be widely used for making payments to entities other than the e-money issuer